Polypedates subansiriensis: Description

 Polypedates subansiriensis was described based on a single specimen (holotype, sex unspecified), which measures 56 mm in snout–vent length.
 The head is depressed and broader than it is long.
 The tympanum is depressed and the supratympanic fold is prominent.
 The fingers have no webbing whereas the toes are about three-quarters webbed.
 Skin is dorsally minutely granular and ventrally broadly granular.
 The dorsum has indistinct brownish-yellow spots.
 The upper lip has a white bordering line.
 A broad, smooth, darker band runs from the eye to the nostril, with granular skin beneath it.
 A black streak runs from the nostril to the shoulder.
 The hands and tarsi have white, slightly raised dermal fringes.
 The thighs have yellow spots.

 Habitat and conservation

 Polypedates subansiriensis is an arboreal species.
 The type locality is at 1550 m above sea level.
-The International Union for Conservation of Nature (IUCN) has not assessed this species, but Deuti (2013) considers it "data deficient".
+Scientists classify this species as "data deficient" with respect to conservation and extinction.